 5. Know what the signs of drowning look like.

 Many people thing that drowning involves lots of splashing and screaming, but this is rarely the case.
 When someone drowns or begins to drown they often slowly sink before disappearing beneath the water.
 It is wise to always do a head count when swimming with a group every few minutes.
 Avoid playing games where people go under water and hold their breath for a certain amount of time, and encourage as much above water play as possible.
-If you, or someone close to you, is involved in a swimming pool accident in a public pool then you may have grounds for a premises liability case – you should seek legal representation at your earliest convenience.

 6. Take frequent breaks.